 Grants over $5000 will generally receive 25% at the start, 50% following a satisfactory progress report and 25% at the completion of the project.
 The Foundation takes a commonsense approach to the release of funds.
 Organisations may negotiate to have their funding released in different proportions over the course of the contract if it is shown that the above funding component release would adversely affect their capacity to undertake or complete the project.
 Where possible, initiatives funded through the ‘Mercy Foundation Grants to End Homelessness’ will be visited at least once during their grant period.

 The Mercy Foundation has an Expression of Interest Form (EOI) process.
-HOWEVER – YOU MUST CONTACT THE MERCY FOUNDATION TO DISCUSS YOUR PROPOSED PROJECT BEFORE COMPLETING THE EOI FORM.
+YOU ARE ADVISED TO CONTACT THE MERCY FOUNDATION TO DISCUSS YOUR PROPOSED PROJECT BEFORE COMPLETING THE EOI FORM.
 PHONE 02 9911 7390

 This process has been put in place to minimise the amount of paperwork that organisations need to prepare to apply for one of our grants.
 If your EOI is successful, we will then invite you to submit a full application and proposal form.
 We will send you all the appropriate forms if your initial EOI has been successful.
 Moving to this next round, (following this EOI process) is no guarantee that the Mercy Foundation will provide a grant for your project.

-If you would like to submit an EOI you need to contact Felicity Reynolds at the Mercy Foundation on 02 9911 7390 to discuss your project before submitting your form.
+If you would like to submit an EOI you need to contact Sue Mowbray at the Mercy Foundation on 02 9911 7390 to discuss your project before submitting your form.

 - You must contact the Mercy Foundation to discuss your project prior to completing this EOI.
 Your EOI may not be considered if you do not discuss your project with Mercy Foundation staff prior to submission.